Boilermaker Special: Boilermaker Special VII

+Fatal crash

+On April 24, 2025, the Boilermaker Special VII was severely damaged in a traffic accident which resulted in a single fatality.
+The vehicle was in Tippecanoe County, Indiana, driving north at speed on US Highway 52 at Wyandotte Road when it crossed the grass median and collided with a southbound car.
+The driver and sole occupant of the southbound car was killed, while the Reamer Club members piloting the Boilermaker Special were taken to a local hospital for minor injuries.
+The preliminary police investigation determined a catastrophic failure of left front steering tire on the Boilermaker Special caused the crash, which was corroborated by an eyewitness in a southbound vehicle which preceded the deceased's vehicle on the highway.
+The witness stated she saw the tire blow out and saw the driver of the Boilermaker Special lose control of the vehicle.

+It is unlikely the Boilermaker Special VII will be repaired since construction of Boilermaker Special IX is underway and expected to replace Boilermaker Special VII in the spring of 2026.

 Boilermaker X-tra Special VIII

 On June 16, 2017, the Reamer Club announced the Boilermaker Special VI would be retired and replaced by the Boilermaker Special VIII.
 The VIII was assembled from a new, heavy-duty Caryall Turf 2 golf cart donated by Club Car and a new body designed and fabricated by the Wabash National corporation.
 The smokestack on the VIII is shorter than those on the IV and VI so that it no longer needs to be disassembled to drive into freight elevators or pass through doorways.
-The new X-tra Special made its first public appearance in West Lafayette Indiana at the Minnesota-Purdue football game on October 7, 2017 alongside the Boilermaker Special VI, which was making its final public appearance.
+The new X-tra Special made its first public appearance in West Lafayette Indiana at the Minnesota-Purdue football game on October 7, 2017, alongside the Boilermaker Special VI, which was making its final public appearance.
 The VIII led the football team onto the field, and was later featured in an announcement at the stadium during the third media time-out of the first quarter.
 The Purdue All-American Marching Band also played a tribute to the Boilermaker Special during their pregame performance.
 The band formed an image of the X-Tra Special on the field, then played "Wabash Cannonball" as the formation moved across the field.
-The performance included band members discharging fire extinguishers at the top of the smokestack.
+The performance included band members discharging fire extinguishers at the top of the formation's smokestack.
 A private dedication followed the football game at the Purdue Memorial Union.
 In attendance were active and honorary members of the Reamer Club, recent pledges, university advisors, Wabash National employees, and Reamer Club alumni representing six decades of membership.